HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

     end

     M3 --> N{User clicks download link};
-    N --> N_DL;
+    N --> N_DL[Trigger file download];
     N_DL --> P[End: File is downloaded];
 ```

 **Technical & Developer Notes:**

 -   **Distinction is Key:** The "Generate Report" tab is for creating **standardized reports**.
 It is functionally separate from the "Export this View" feature on the **Explore Data** tab, which is for ad-hoc data snapshots.
--   **Asynchronous Process:** The entire report generation lifecycle is managed through a "Report Center" that supports both immediate downloads for small jobs and a robust inbox system for large, asynchronous jobs, providing users with clear status updates, ETAs, and control.
+-   **Asynchronous Process:** To provide a consistent and non-blocking user experience, all report generation is managed through the asynchronous "My Reports" inbox system.
+This allows users to continue working while large reports are generated in the background, providing them with clear status updates, ETAs, and control.
 -   **Backend Libraries:** The backend will use **WeasyPrint** for PDF generation and **pandas** for CSV/Excel file creation.

 #### **Flow: Managerial & Administrative Review**